kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

 _state.cljs_

-Now, from anywhere in the code, we can register a handler that will update the app state whenever an event occurs.
-That handler will be passed the state of the database and the event payload, and it is expected to return a possibly updated state for the database.
+Now, from anywhere in the code, we can register an event handler that will update the app state whenever an event occurs.
+That handler will be passed the state of the database and the event payload; and it is expected to return a (possibly updated) state for the database.

-You may notice that we created the event bus in such a way that may listeners could be registered, but we only register a listener for state updates.
-Why the extra layer of indirection rather than have the command dispatcher update the app state directly?
-The main reason is that there is now one place to tap into if we wanted to log events, save them in memory or `localStorage` to send to a server in an automated bug report, or integrate with a third-part component that is not aware of our state structure.
+We created the event bus in such a way that many listeners could be registered, but we only register a listener for state updates.
+Why the extra layer of indirection rather than allowing the command dispatcher update the app state directly?
+The main reason is to designate one place to tap into if we want to log events, save them in `localStorage` to send to a server in an automated bug report, or integrate with a third-part component that is not aware of our state structure.
 Decoupling the act of emitting an event from updating the app state buys us a lot of flexibility in the long run for very little effort up-front.

 To recap to flow of our state management: